UCCS-CS4300-5300/Group5-fall2024/README.md

 **UPDATES**
 - Updated `settings.py` to include `'rest_framework'` in the `INSTALLED_APPS` section to enable Django REST Framework.
 - Modified `WordOfTheDayTest` to reflect the current structure and modifications in the codebase.

-**LIMITS**
-- While the API supports CRUD operations, it currently doesn't include authentication or permissions for managing access control to these endpoints.

----
-#### Testing Functions (15 in total)
-1. UserRegistrationLogin: Tests user registration and login process.
-	Steps:
-	Registers a user with provided credentials.
-	Logs the user in and verifies successful redirection to the homepage.
-2. UserLogoutTest: Tests the logout functionality.
-	Steps:
-	Logs in a user, then verifies they are logged out and redirected to the homepage.
-3. UserFailSafe: Ensures a logged-in user is redirected to the homepage if they try to access the registration page.
-	Steps:
-	Logs in a user and tries to access the registration page.
-	Verifies they are redirected back to the homepage.
-4. AccountDetailsTest: Tests updating account details (e.g., email).
-	Steps:
-	Loads the account details page.
-	Updates the email field and verifies the changes are saved and reflected on the account page.
-5. QuizTests: Tests the generation and completion of quizzes.
-	Steps:
-	Generates a quiz with specific parameters (difficulty, number of questions).
-	Verifies the quiz is created and contains questions.
-	Completes the quiz and checks if streaks are updated and the quiz is marked as completed.
-6. QuizExitAndContinueTests: Tests the quiz exit and continuation functionality.
-	Steps:
-	Exits an ongoing quiz and verifies the quiz status.
-	Verifies that the option to continue the quiz is available on the homepage.
-7. ResetStreakTests: Tests resetting streaks for users who have or have not completed a quiz.
-	Steps:
-	Resets streaks for users who haven’t completed a quiz.
-	Verifies that streaks are reset and that users who have completed quizzes retain their streaks.
-8. WordOfTheDayTest: Tests the functionality of the Word of the Day feature.
-	Steps:
-	Verifies the correct display of the Word of the Day and its translation.
-	Tests the user's ability to correctly guess the word and receive feedback.
-	Verifies the session is cleared after a correct guess.